-Santander's BCA reflects a combination of the following factors: (1) benefits of very ample geographical diversification, which underpins sustained profit generation and low earnings volatility; (2) modest asset risk and profitability and our expectation of an improvement in both these factors; (3) overall modest capitalisation, which is mitigated by its proven capacity to generate capital in times of stress; and (4) good funding and liquidity, characterised by a global funding structure with established, self-sufficient and diversified funding channels and liquidity management at each of the group's subsidiaries.
+Santander's BCA reflects a combination of the following factors: (1) benefits of ample geographical diversification, which underpins sustained profit generation and low earnings volatility, (2) modest asset risk and profitability, and our expectation of an improvement in both these factors - this improvement can, however, reverse if the current economic shock because of the global spread of the coronavirus broadens and lengthens relative to our base case scenario; (3) overall modest capitalisation, which is mitigated by its proven capacity to generate capital in times of stress; and (4) good funding and liquidity, characterised by a global funding structure with established, self-sufficient and diversified funding channels and liquidity management at each of the group's subsidiaries.
 Santander's baa1 BCA is not capped by the Baa1 sovereign rating.